Bikatr7/CS3300GroupProject/README.md

 ## Documentation
 Documentation can be found inside further folders.
 Inside `horizonhub-hotel-manager`, `horizonhub-hotel-manager/frontend`, and `horizonhub-hotel-manager/backend` you will find their respective READMEs.

-Documentation on usage will be mostly in `horizonhub-hotel-manager` while the other folders are mainly for developers.
+Documentation on usage will be mostly in `horizonhub-hotel-manager` with some in `horizonhub-hotel-manager/frontend` and `horizonhub-hotel-manager/backend`, but(`horizonhub-hotel-manager/frontend/` and `horizonhub-hotel-manager/backend/`) are mainly for developers.

 ## User Guides
 User Guides can be found inside `UserGuides/`.